 This book series is geared for kids in kindergarten through 3rd grade and has lots of illustrations on every page, making it great for early readers.

-If you’re looking for a kids book series that girls everywhere can relate to, this one is a popular choice.
+If you’re looking for the best chapter books for 1st graders that girls everywhere can relate to, this one is a popular choice.

 Throughout the book, there are funny stories about things like how her goldfish thinks it’s a dolphin and how garden hoses sometimes have a mind of their own.